 Please contact us today!

-We have three convenient office locations around the Midlands: Orangeburg, Lexington, and Columbia, South Carolina.
+Our South Carolina personal injury lawyers have three convenient office locations around the Midlands: Orangeburg, Lexington, and Columbia, South Carolina.

 Nursing Home Abuse and Neglect and the Nursing Home Review Act: an Overview – by the National Academy of Elder Law Attorneys